GET TO KNOW THE STRATEGIC TRANSPORTATION PROJECT PRIORITIZATION PROCESS (AKA: SPOT 6.0)

 The Strategic Prioritization Process is a data-driven, transparent method for prioritizing transportation projects and is used to develop the State Transportation Improvement Program/ Metropolitan Transportation Improvement Program(STIP/MTIP), which identify the projects that will be funded during a 10-year period.
 Prioritization scores all roadway, public transportation, bicycle & pedestrian, rail, ferry, and aviation projects based upon approved criteria.

-- A call for non-roadway projects (bike/ped, transit, and aviation) from local municipalities and transportation agencies (June – August 2019)
+- A call for non-roadway projects (bike/ped, transit, and aviation) from local municipalities and transportation agencies ( Summer 2019)

-- Candidate roadway projects are gathered from the MPO’s approved Transportation Improvement Plan and Metropolitan Transportation Plan, and along with the non-roadway projects, a proposed list is then recommended to the Executive Board for public release in late 2019.
+- Candidate roadway projects are gathered from the MPO’s approved Transportation Improvement Plan and Metropolitan Transportation Plan, and along with the non-roadway projects, a proposed list is then recommended to the MPO Board for public release in early 2020.

-- A public hearing and consideration of the final project list is likely to occur at the Executive Board Meeting in November.
+- A public hearing and consideration of the final project list is likely to occur at the Board Meeting in March 2020.

-- The MPO submits the projects to SPOT 6 in December.
+- The MPO submits the projects to SPOT in April-July 2020.

 - NCDOT scores the projects (see graphic on “How STI Works” below) with an anticipated release in May 2021.

 - MPO assigns local input points for regional impact (August 2021) and Division Needs (January 2022)

 - NCDOT releases Draft 2023-2032 STIP in May 2022.